mge-engine/mge/docsrc/manual/graphics/command_list.rst

 Command Lists
 *************

-Command lists capture state changes on a graphics pipeline, that is, setting buffers and shaders, and submitting draw calls that make use of them.
+Command lists capture state changes on a graphics pipeline.

-Command lists can be *native*, i.e. implemented by the underlying render API.
+They are used record commands that will be sent to the GPU.
+In a multi-threaded application, command lists can be recorded on multiple threads and then submitted to the GPU on a single thread.

 .. doxygenclass:: mge::command_list
     :members: